Random Graph: Stronger logic but with the zero one law: Identifying the low graphs

-More specifically, we better make the quantifier trivial on too simple graphs, then for any fix finite set of formulas from $\bbL(\bold Q)$, for random enough $G_{n,p}$ the structure $(G,\varphi^G(-))_{\varphi \in \Delta}$ is a random structure excluding the ``problematic" graphs.
+More specifically, we better make the quantifier trivial on too simple graphs, then we intend that for any fix finite set of formulas from $\bbL(\mathbf Q)$, for random enough $G_{n,p}$ the structure $(G,\varphi^G(-))_{\varphi \in \Delta}$ is a random structure excluding the ``problematic" graphs.